-which finishes the proof. \end{proof} The lemma enables us to conclude that the lognormal random field of an isotropic Gaussian random field~$T$ has the same sample H\"older continuity properties as~$T$.
+which completes the proof. \end{pf} The lemma enables us to conclude that the lognormal random field of an isotropic Gaussian random field~$T$ has the same sample H\"older continuity properties as~$T$.

-\begin{corollary} Let $T$ be an isotropic Gaussian random field on~$\IS^2$ with angular power spectrum $(A_\ell, \ell \in \N_0)$.
-If the angular power spectrum satisfies that $A_\ell \le C \cdot \ell^{-\ga}$ for all $\ell \in \N$, some $\ga > 2$, and some constant~$C$, then there exists a modification of~$\exp(T)$ that is H\"older continuous with exponent~$\gg$ for all $\gg < (\ga-2)/2$, $\gg \le 1$. \end{corollary}
+\begin{corollary} Let $T$ be an isotropic Gaussian random field on~$\IS^2$ with angular power spectrum $(A_\ell, \ell\in\N_0)$.
+If the angular power spectrum satisfies that $A_\ell\le C \cdot\ell^{-\ga}$ for all $\ell\in\N$, some $\ga> 2$ and some constant~$C$, then there exists a modification of~$\exp(T)$ that is H\"older continuous with exponent~$\gg$ for all $\gg< (\ga-2)/2$, $\gg\le1$. \end{corollary}